Skip to content

 Deployment and Maintenance / High Availability Deployment

-DataFlux Func supports multiple deployments to meet high availability requirements.
+DataFlux Func supports multi-instance deployment to meet high availability requirements.

-This guide mainly introduces how to install and deploy a high availability DataFlux Func directly on servers.
+This document mainly introduces how to directly install and deploy a high-availability DataFlux Func on servers.

-When selecting a high availability solution for Redis, please do NOT use 'Cluster Edition Redis'.
-You can use 'Master-Slave Edition Redis'.
+When selecting a high availability solution for Redis, do not use 'Redis Cluster'.
+You can use 'Redis Master-Slave'.

-If you have previously installed DataFlux Func in a standalone mode, please refer to Deployment and Maintenance / Daily Operations / Database Migration for migration when switching to a high availability deployment.
+If you have previously installed DataFlux Func in a single-machine mode and are switching to a high-availability deployment, please refer to Deployment and Maintenance / Backup and Migration / Database Migration for migration.

 1. Multi-Replica Deployment

-Both the Server and Worker services of DataFlux Func support multiple deployments to achieve high availability, scaling, and other requirements.
+Both the Server and Worker services of DataFlux Func support multi-replica deployment to achieve high availability, scaling, and other requirements.

-In a multi-replica deployment, it is essential to ensure that the user-config.yaml files for all services are completely identical, that they all connect to the same MySQL and Redis instances, and that the resource directory is mounted to the same storage.
+In a multi-replica deployment, it is necessary to ensure that the user-config.yaml file content is identical across all services, that they all connect to the same MySQL and Redis setup, and that the resource directory is mounted to the same storage.

-Additionally, the Beat service, which acts as the trigger for scheduled tasks, can and must run only 1 replica.
-Running more may lead to duplicate scheduled tasks.
+Meanwhile, the Beat service, as the trigger for scheduled tasks, can and must run only 1 replica; otherwise, duplicate scheduled tasks may be generated.

 flowchart TB